 While we also love seeing things like playlisting, blog coverage, & engagement on socials, we don’t make our decisions of who to let onto Stem based on just that.

 Whether you’re writing your own songs, producing, contributing to friends’ songs, or creating covers of your favorite tracks, we want to see that you are actively creating unique content that is original to you.
-While we love listening to DJ mixes, mashups, etc., Stem is not the best platform to support these types of releases (yet!).

 A Track Record

 It’s our goal to support our users in building their own businesses independently.
 As a result, it’s important to give our team an idea of where you’re at in your journey when submitting your application.
 We are interested in seeing that you (or your team) have experience with releasing music in the past; we want to know about the types of roles you have filled on your team, what they are focused on, what’s worked for you in the past and how you plan to build in the future.

 What to Do Once You’re Accepted to Stem

 Complete your profile & start planning your first release!